 New York State’s communities, ecosystems, infrastructure, and economy are already being re-shaped by climate change—with more to come.
-This edition of the New York State Climate Impacts Assessment Update spotlights how assessment leaders are are studying climate change impacts on transportation to inform decision-makers about impacts that will affect New Yorkers for decades to come.
+This edition of the New York State Climate Impacts Assessment Update spotlights how assessment leaders are studying climate change impacts on society and the economy to inform decision-makers about impacts that will affect New Yorkers for decades to come.

 Climate Change Drives a Need for Resilient Transportation in New York State